ravidmasalton/Pet_Appointments/README.md

 The "View All Messages" page allows users to keep track of their communication with the veterinary clinic.
 It is designed to provide a clear overview of all messages, their statuses, and detailed content for easy management and follow-up.

 For Pet Owners:
-Message Overview: Pet owners can view all their messages in one place, with clear indicators for the status of each message (e.g., Pending, Responded, Completed).
+Message Overview: Pet owners can view all their messages in one place, with clear indicators for the status of each message (e.g., Pending, Completed).
 Message Details: Clicking on a message will display the full content, including any responses from the veterinarian.
 Status Tracking: Pet owners can see which messages have been responded to by the veterinarian and which are still awaiting a reply.
 For Veterinarians: